-C. wheeleri is endemic to Inyo, Mono, Lassen and San Barnardino Counties of California.
+Chaetadelpha wheeleri is endemic to Inyo, Mono, Lassen and San Barnardino Counties of California.
 There are records from the Owens Valley, Deep Springs Valley, Eureka Valley and south of Old Spanish Trail Hwy near the Nevada boarder of Inyo County, Mono County, E Lassen County and one SW San Bernardino County record.
-It's genereally limited to the western Great Basin and also found in western & southern Nevada & very SE Oregon.
+It's generally limited to the western Great Basin, found in western & southern Nevada & very SE Oregon.
 This is a perennial herb 15-40cm tall, stems 2 to many, erect, emerging from a stout rhizome.
-Leaves linear to linearlanceolate, 1-5cm long, green, upper cauline leaves reduced to scales.
+Leaves linear to linear-lanceolate, 1-5cm long, green, upper cauline leaves reduced to scales.
 Inflorescence heads with 5 ligulate flowers per head, generaly only one head at each branch tip, individual flowers cylindrical with petals flairing open at ends, cream, white or light buff colored, 11-14mm long, phyllaries in two seris.
-Fruit a five sided achene with ridges separating the sides and a persistant pappus of 5 stiff awns with many bristles attached.
+Fruit a fivesided achene with ridges separating the sides and a persistent pappus of 5 stiff awns with many bristles attached, dispersed by wind and seed predators.

-This species has been documented in the Owens Valley since 1974 through the present.
+This species has been documented in Owens Valley since 1974 through the present.
 Inyo County Water Department has documented this species at one rare plant locations since 2019.
-In the Owens Valley, the earliest documention is from around 1974, without specific location data, and another documentation in 1980, NE of Big Pine, S of SR 168, in the Toll House Springs Canyon wash.
+In Owens Valley, the earliest documentation is from around 1974, without specific location data, and another documentation in 1980, NE of Big Pine, S of SR 168, in the Toll House Springs Canyon wash.
 In nearby Mono County It has been documented in The Fish Slough Valley, Chalfant Valley, Hammil Valley and Fish Lake Valley.

-In 2022, C. wheeleri was documented during rare plant surveys at one location, and it is documented as an associate species and its presents is noted and the phenology.
+In 2023, C. wheeleri was documented during rare plant surveys at one location, and it is documented as an associate species and its presents is noted and the phenology.